 LSD, in particular, is one of the most popular and widely available hallucinogenic drugs.
 According to the 2015 NSDUH report:

-The number of people aged 12 or older who reported past-year PCP use increased from 90,000 in 2014 to 120,000 in 2015, per the NSDUH.
+People aged 12 or older who reported past-year PCP use increased from 90,000 in 2014 to 120,000 in 2015, per the survey.
 That year, more than 6.3 million people aged 12 or older reported using the drug in their lifetime.

 Hallucinogens cause people to see images, hear sounds and feel sensations that do not exist.
 Psychedelic effects typically begin within 20 to 90 minutes after ingesting hallucinogenic drugs and can last as long as 12 hours depending on the dose.